 Perhaps you may have a larger dataset with numerous blank cells.
 Using a popular highlighting tool i.e. Conditional Formatting, you are easily able to highlight the blank cells.
 But you may require to highlight any specific cell or cell range or even the entire dataset if a particular cell is blank.
 In this article, we’ll show you 5 handy methods to highlight cells if another cell is blank in Excel using conditional formatting also with the necessary explanation.

-5 Methods to Use Conditional Formatting in Excel If Another Cell Is Blank
+How to Use Conditional Formatting in Excel If Another Cell Is Blank: 5 Methods

 Let’s introduce today’s dataset where the Sales Report of the January month is provided.
 But some cells are blank intentionally.
 Now, we need to utilize conditional formatting to highlight the cell if another cell is blank.

 In the beginning method, you’ll see the way of using conditional formatting to highlight a column or cell range if some contiguous cells are blank.
 For example, you need to highlight the Column C or C5:C14 cell range as there exist some blank cells (some dates) in Column B.

 To highlight the cell range, firstly you need to select the C5:C14 cell range and click on the New Rule option from the Conditional Formatting tool which is located in the Styles ribbon of the Home tab.

 Immediately, you’ll see the following dialog box namely New Formatting Rule, and choose the option Use a formula to determine which cells to format as a Rule Type.
 Eventually, insert the following formula under the space of Format values where this formula is true.

 Here, B5 is the starting cell of the order date.